 Nursing is a practice discipline, having its own body of knowledge drawing from the humanities, social sciences, and the natural sciences.
 Nursing practice interfaces with human systems processes as they interrelate in a complex hierarchy of individuals, families, groups, organizations, communities, and societies.
-The purpose of nursing is the health promotion, restoration, and maintenance of human systems.
-The faculty believes that health promotion involves the prevention of disease and injury, the promotion of positive adaptation in living, the care of the ill, the facilitation of optimal levels of health, and in assisting people to face death with dignity.
+The purpose of nursing is the health promotion, restoration to maximum health, and maintenance at the maximum level of health.
+The faculty believes that health promotion involves the prevention of disease and injury, the promotion of positive adaptation in living, the care of the ill, the facilitation of optimal levels of health, and to assisting people to face death with dignity.